Good news as food hygiene ratings awarded to four East Lindsey restaurants

 Advertisement

-• Rated 5: Costa Coffee at Butlins Skyline Ltd, Roman Bank, Ingoldmells; rated on February 5
+• Rated 5: Montagues at Function Room, The Walled Garden, Lincoln Road, Baumber; rated on February 14

-• Rated 5: Firehouse Restaurant at Butlins Skyline Ltd, Roman Bank, Ingoldmells; rated on February 5
+• Rated 5: Walled Garden Baumber at The Walled Garden, Lincoln Road, Baumber Horncastle; rated on February 14

-• Rated 5: Phats Pasty at Butlins Skyline Ltd, Roman Bank, Ingoldmells; rated on February 5
+• Rated 5: Restore Centre, Food Bank & Storehouse at The Storehouse, North Parade, Skegness; rated on February 2

-• Rated 5: Rock And Sole at Butlins Skyline Ltd, Roman Bank, Ingoldmells; rated on February 5
+• Rated 5: Spilsby Christian Fellowship at Halton Road, Spilsby; rated on February 1